Introduction to the Blockchain

 The concept behind Nakamoto’s solution is simple, instead of one server or entity keeping track of who has what coin at what time, the entire network does this work.
 Bitcoin software creates a ledger of transactions which is copied and shared among all the nodes on the network.

-Cryptocurrencies are a digital store of monetary value the primary use of which is for buying and selling goods, services, or property, such as bitcoin or litecoin.
-Cryptocurrencies are cryptographically secured against counterfeit and often are not issued or controlled by any centralized authority (see next term for what cryptography is).
-Cryptocurrencies can be referred to as tokens or coins, see the respective places in this list for what differentiates the two.
+Cryptocurrencies are a digital store of monetary value the primary use of which is for buying and selling goods, services, or property.
+Cryptocurrencies are cryptographically secured against counterfeit and often are not issued or controlled by any centralized authority.
+Cryptocurrencies can be referred to as tokens or coins.
+We’ll cover the difference between the two in an upcoming lesson.
 The most popular cryptocurrency is bitcoin, though there are currently thousands of different cryptocurrency options.

 A key aspect of cryptocurrency is that it is decentralized.
 There is no central authority with the ability to control your cryptocurrency.
 There is no one entity that controls the monetary policy of a cryptocurrency.
 Decentralization is enabled by solving the Byzantine Generals’ Problem.
 This ensures that the system will continue to function even if a user tries to pass along invalid data.
 We’ll explore this problem in the next lesson.